madebylydia/DisCapTy/README.md

 This project is dependant of [Poetry](https://python-poetry.org), a dependency management tool.
 You are most likely going to require this tool to correctly interact with the project & its dependencies, check out [Poetry's documentation](https://python-poetry.org/docs) for how to install it.

-After then, clone the repository & run `poetry install`
+To clone the repository: `git clone https://github.com/Predeactor/DisCapTy.git`

+To install dependencies: `poetry install`

+To run tests: `poetry run python -m unittest`

 ## Creating Captcha